corysandahl/jira-runner/README.md

 # jira-runner

-JIRA Runner is a simple node module that wraps an existing node JIRA client (https://github.com/steves/node-jira).
-The wrapper exposes only executing JQL queries.
+JIRA Runner is a simple Node.js module that provides JQL querying of the JIRA Rest API.
+This module wraps an existing node JIRA client (https://github.com/steves/node-jira).

 ## Installation ##